SAN ANGELO, Texas --

 After arriving in the states in 2006, it took Angelo Inn Housekeeper, Rosa Drake, 12 years to become an American citizen.
 She married her American husband in 2006, but it wasn’t until she began working on Goodfellow Air Force Base that she pursued her citizenship.
 Her job with the Air Force was her first job since coming to the U.S. She has worked in housekeeping for five years displaying her five-year pin on her uniform with a smile.

 In 2015 the Angelo Inn Lodging Manager, Suzanne Daily, approached human resources seeking a solution to improve communication within lodging.
 Much of the housekeeping staff spoke Spanish while the majority of guests and management did not.
 She inquired about resources to help teach English classes.
-Soon after, a partnership agreement was established between Howard University and Goodfellow.
+Soon after, a partnership agreement was established between Howard College and Goodfellow.
 Through this agreement, basic English classes were offered twice a week for employees on Goodfellow.

 “It’s only a win-win for everybody.
 Most of our guests speak English, and the housekeepers need to be able to communicate with them,” said Daily.